Stage School (TV series)

-Stage School is a British structured reality television series, set at the D&B Academy of Performing Arts, a drama school in Bromley, London.
+Stage School is a British reality television series, set at the D&B Academy of Performing Arts, a drama school in Bromley, London.
 The series follows the lives of staff and students who are trying to make their dreams a reality.
 It began broadcasting on E4 on 5 September 2016, and was described as a cross between The Only Way is Essex meets Glee meets High School Musical.
 The second and final series was broadcast from 25 September 2017 to 3 November 2017.